Roland Corporation: 1980s

-During the 1980s and 1990s, Roland released several instruments that have had a lasting influence on popular music.
-After Kakehashi realized microprocessors could be used to program drum machines, Roland launched the TR-808 drum machine, its first programmable drum machine, in 1980.
+Following the bankruptcy of its European distributor in 1980, Roland established new distribution companies in the UK, Germany, Scandinavia, and Switzerland the following year.
+Over the next several years, Roland released several instruments that have had a lasting influence on popular music.
+After Kakehashi realized microprocessors could be used to program drum machines, Roland launched the TR-808 Rhythm Composer, its first programmable drum machines, in 1980.
 Although it was not an immediate commercial success, the 808 was eventually used on more hit records than any other drum machine and became a cornerstone of the emerging electronic and hip hop genres.
 It has been described as hip hop's equivalent to the Fender Stratocaster guitar, which dramatically influenced the development of rock music.
-The 808 was followed in 1983 by the TR-909, which, alongside the TB-303 synthesizer, influenced the development of dance music such as techno, house, and acid.
-Roland released the Roland Jupiter-8 in 1981.
+The 808 was followed in 1983 by the TR-909, which, alongside the TB-303 Bass Line synthesizer, influenced the development of dance music such as techno, house, and acid.

+Roland released a new flagship synthesizer, the Jupiter-8 in 1981, and introduced the SH-101 analog monosynth and the first Juno-series polysynths, the Juno-6 and Juno-60, the following year.
 Roland played a key role in the development of MIDI, a standardized means of synchronizing electronic musical instruments manufactured by different companies.
-Kakehashi proposed developing a standard with representatives from Oberheim Electronics, Sequential Circuits, Yamaha, Korg, and Kawai.
+Kakehashi proposed developing a standard with representatives from Oberheim, Sequential Circuits, Yamaha, Korg, and Kawai.
 He and Dave Smith of Sequential Circuits unveiled MIDI in 1983.
 It remains the industry standard.

+The company introduced the first JX-series synthesizer, the 6-voice JX-3P, in 1983; the 8-voice JX-8P and 12-voice JX-10 followed in 1985 and 1986.
+The D-50, which popularized sample-based synthesis, was introduced in 1987, and was the bestselling synth that year.